 We headed home around 3pm so our 5-year-old, Linus, would have some rest before a 4pm birthday party.

 After the party, it was a quick dinner, some packing and moving of boxes in the garage, then bed.

 Sunday’s breakfast was yummy and simple, as we all ate Cheerios with fresh picked berries in it.
-Loved the way the milk turned pink and the sweet berries.
+There is a reason the box has it pictured that way.
+It’s so yummy.
+Plus, we all loved the way the milk turned pink from the fresh, sweet berries.

-Then off to karate when both kids had awesome classes today.
-We dragged mummy and Berry (6-month old baby girl) along to see Stewie try for his yellow advanced belt.
-He got it!
-He was SO excited.
-That kid is all focus.
+Then it was off to karate class when both boys had awesome classes today.
+Maybe it was because we dragged mummy and 6-month-old baby Boo along to watch Stewie try for his yellow advanced belt.

 I also like Sunday morning karate because I get to hang with Supernova Elliott for an hour, drink an XL double double Tim Horton’s coffee and talk about being Dad’s to 3 kids.
-We also talk music, about why our wives won’t eat red meat, and our frustration with hate mongers.
+We also talk music, about why our wives won’t eat red meat, and our frustration with people who hate for a living.

-After karate we hit up a high-end men’s store in Toronto called the Coop for a present for my FIL, and after that myself and the boys walked down to the flower / plant sore for some tomato plants, flowers and a ficus benjamina for my wife.
-The kids love flowers!!!
+After karate we hit up a high-end men’s store in Toronto called the Coop for a present for my father-in-law, and after that myself and the boys walked down to the flower / plant sore for some tomato plants, flowers and a ficus benjamina for my wife.

-Before long it will be Monday and I get to witness the impact of the G20 firsthand… Can’t wait!
+Before long it will be Monday and I get to witness the impact of the G20 on the streets of Toronto, firsthand… Can’t wait!